GitWahome/Modern-Computational-Statistics/FP_MCS/FP_MCS.md

     FUTURE Model : [337.72169072] + [0.0040779]x + cos(((2* 3.142 *x)/365.25)+[0.38545572])*[3.27439549]

+*I made a mistake here and noticed it in the last minute.
+I intended to evaluate the mean of the biased generated sample and add it to the last value of the gradient.
+I will update this on my running model but I totally understand if I get punished for that.
+I just wanted to make it known that I saw the error here and intended to fix it.
+Sadly stan takes 48 years to run and I did not want to lose my plots if I had not ime to generate a new one.*

+FUTURE Linear Regression : y = [337.72169072]x+0.007077
+FUTURE Model : [337.72169072] + [0.007077]x + cos(((2* 3.142 *x)/365.25)+[0.38545572])*[3.27439549]

 Now let us project the days from the final day to the start of 2058.

 This is 40*365.25 days = 14610 days.